Can You Win?

 The question isn’t if, but rather how they use the information to hook players to the games.

-We don’t want to create hatred towards the gambling industry, and there might be game developers that think differently.
+We don’t want to create hatred toward the gambling industry, and there might be casino game developers that think differently.
 Therefore, we’ll describe to you how we’d make a game that is intended to get a gambler hooked based on the knowledge we have.
 Then, it’s up to you to decide if you believe any other games are using these deceiving tricks and manipulations.

 Dopamine makes us feel good about ourselves, and it’s an effective painkiller.
 On QuitGamble.com, we believe that pain is the cause of addiction.
 It’s the escape from pain people get addicted to.
 In other words, the more dopamine a game creates, the more it would help people escape their pain (which by most would be considered addictive.)